 …climbed rock faces and scrambled up and down scree slopes, bagging specimens of ferns and lichen, anemone and grasses.”

-The ship’s doctor describes his impression of her work by saying, “In fairness to her, I should say that she surprised everyone by the work she did.”
-(Notice the feminine pronoun; he probably wrote this after he returned from the voyage.)
+The ship’s doctor describes his impression of her work by saying, (Notice the feminine pronoun; he probably wrote this after he returned from the voyage.)

 What Happened to Jeanne After the Voyage?